Loading…

 Planning tip

-When to go, November to February; the surrounding desert is brutally hot outside these months.
+Best Time to Visit, November to February; the surrounding desert is brutally hot outside these months.

 Getting there, A drive into Tharparkar district, on the fringes of the Thar Desert.